-Use the Azure portal to set up alerts on metrics for Azure Cosmos DB for PostgreSQL
+Use the Azure portal to set up alerts on metrics for Azure Database for MySQL

-This article shows you how to set up Azure Cosmos DB for PostgreSQL alerts by using the Azure portal.
+This article shows you how to set up Azure Database for MySQL alerts using the Azure portal.
 You can receive an alert based on monitoring metrics for your Azure services.

-You'll set up an alert to trigger when the value of a specified metric crosses a threshold.
-The alert triggers when the condition is first met, and continues to trigger afterwards.
+The alert triggers when the value of a specified metric crosses a threshold you assign.
+The alert triggers both when the condition is first met, and then afterwards when that condition is no longer being met.

 You can configure an alert to do the following actions when it triggers: